 1. Choose your communication channel

-Decide how you’re going to send the request, either via chat messenger, via email, or through a feedback tool like Filestage.
+Decide how you’re going to send the project approval form, either via chat messenger, via email, or through a feedback tool like Filestage.
 Your choice should largely depend on the formality, importance, and scope of the request.

 For instance, if the request needs more explanation, an email or a shared letter on Filestage would be the best option.
 Messaging apps, like Slack, are better for short messages to be answered quickly.

-Another option here is to create request forms and approval forms using tools like Asana or Google Forms, giving your team a clear template to follow each time.
+Another option is to create request forms and approval forms using time-saving tools like Asana or Google Forms, giving your team a clear template to follow each time.

 3. Add the file you need approval on